whoisjustinngo/tp/docs/UserGuide.md

 ### Deleting a policy from a contact: `coming soon`
 Deleting contact details will be implemented in future versions.
 For now, you can delete or edit policies and notes manually in the file `data/addressbook.json` if you made a mistake adding such client details.

-### Summary of commands for contacts and details tab
+### Summary of commands for Contacts and Details tab
 | Command      | Format |Contacts tab | Details tab |
 | ----------- | ----------- | ----------- | ---------- |
 | list | `list`|:heavy_check_mark: | :heavy_check_mark:|